intro-to-git/intro-to-git.github.io/src/content/lessons/git-workflows.md

 - **PRO**: very simple and easy to just start working.

-- **CON**: Can lead to multiple conflicts when developers makes changes to the same parts of the project
+- **CON**: Can lead to frequent conflicts when developers makes changes to the same parts of the project

 ---